 Public Performance Rights (PPR) are the legal rights to publicly show a film.
 While copyright law makes an exception for showing films in the classroom, showing them for a public audience, with or without an admission charge, may be a violation of copyright.

 When are PPR needed?

 PPR are required for:

-Instructors may place physical videos on reserve in the library's Music & Media area where students may use media materials at viewing and listening stations.
+Instructors may place physical videos on reserve in the the Teacher Curriculum Center/Music & Media where students may use media materials at viewing and listening stations.
 For more information, see the Music & Media Reserves page.

 Q: Can I show a DVD in class that I borrowed from the Library?

 A: Yes!
 Section 110(1) of US Copyright law grants a specific exemption for the showing of a movie by instructors within a face-to-face class, provided that the movie has an instructional purpose related to the course and it's only being shown to students enrolled in the course.

 Q: Can the library add captions to a video for me?

 The library does not provide captioning services, however, campus units such as NCOD (National Center on Deafness) do.
 Visit the Universal Design Center's Captioning page for more information regarding captioning resources and services.